Oral history: Folklore roots and ordinary people

 Contemporary oral history involves recording or transcribing eyewitness accounts of historical events.
 Some anthropologists started collecting recordings (at first especially of Native American folklore) on phonograph cylinders in the late 19th century.
 In the 1930s, the Federal Writers' Project—part of the Works Progress Administration (WPA)—sent out interviewers to collect accounts from various groups, including surviving witnesses of the Civil War, slavery, and other major historical events.
 The Library of Congress also began recording traditional American music and folklore onto acetate discs.
 With the development of audio tape recordings after World War II, the task of oral historians became easier.

 In 1946, David P. Boder, a professor of psychology at the Illinois Institute of Technology in Chicago, traveled to Europe to record long interviews with "displaced persons"—most of them Holocaust survivors.
 Using the first device capable of capturing hours of audio—the wire recorder—Boder came back with the first recorded Holocaust testimonials and in all likelihood the first recorded oral histories of significant length.

+Over some forty years, Fran Leeper Buss interviewed marginalized women such as Jesusita Aragon, a traditionally trained midwife, and Maria Elena Lucas a migrant farm worker activist, using transcripts of the interviews to write their life stories.

 Many state and local historical societies have oral history programs.
 Sinclair Kopp (2002) reported on the Oregon Historical Society's program.
 It began in 1976 with the hiring of Charles Digregorio, who had studied at Columbia with Nevins.
 Thousands of sound recordings, reel-to-reel tapes, transcriptions, and radio broadcasts have made it one of the largest collections of oral history on the Pacific Coast.
 In addition to political figures and prominent businessmen, the Oregon Historical Society has done interviews with minorities, women, farmers, and other ordinary citizens, who have contributed extraordinary stories reflecting the state's cultural and social heritage.
 Hill (2004) encourages oral history projects in high school courses.
 She demonstrates a lesson plan that encourages the study of local community history through interviews.
 By studying grassroots activism and the lived experiences of its participants, her high school students came to appreciate how African Americans worked to end Jim Crow laws in the 1950s.

 Mark D. Naison (2005) describes the Bronx African American History Project (BAAHP), an oral community history project developed by the Bronx County Historical Society.
 Its goal was to document the histories of black working- and middle-class residents of the South Bronx neighborhood of Morrisania in New York City since the 1940s.

-In the Middle East

-The Middle East often requires oral history methods of research, mainly because of the relative lack in written and archival history and its emphasis on oral records and traditions.
-Furthermore, because of its population transfers, refugees and émigrés become suitable objects for oral history research.